Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Open-ledger hook execution is provisional.
-During speculative open-ledger execution, `dice()`/`random()` and `entropy_status()` can only use the previous ledger's finalized entropy (status age 1); final buildLCL execution sees the current ledger's entropy pseudo-tx after it updates the SLE (status age 0).
+During speculative open-ledger execution, `dice()`/`random()` and `entropy_status()` can only use the previous ledger's finalized entropy; final buildLCL execution sees the current ledger's entropy pseudo-tx after it updates the SLE.
 Hooks that need final entropy must treat open-ledger RNG results as previews.

 The fallback digest derives from the agreed pre-injection tx set hash to avoid circularity, and entropy pseudo-tx deduplication is value-based: if the agreed